Infragistics/livewire/readme.md

     $ npm install --g gulp

 After Bower and Gulp are installed, in Windows Explorer, open the directory in which you want to download Livewire.
 Right-click and choose `Git Bash Here`.
+If you don't have Git Bash, open Git Shell or any Git-enabled command prompt.
 Clone the repository by using this command:

     $ git clone https://github.com/infragistics/livewire.git